Wesley26/wd-boilerplate/README.md

 # Important Instructions

 When first installing, run `npm install`
 For Tailwind CSS dependency, make sure to run `npm run build:css` if you do not see tailwind.css.
-Twilwind.css file is ignored.
+Tailwind.css file is ignored.

 ### Purpose of Repo